 What can children do at Banna Beach?

 Many people go out to Banna to have a picnic.
 The young ones will have much enjoyment building sandcastles with the golden sand.
 At the northern end of the beach there are rock pools where sea life is trapped by the tide every day.
-That will be endless enjoyment for the kids.

 Was there a fire in Banna Beach?

-There are many sand dunes which are a designated conservation area.
+There are many sand dunes which are a designated conservation areas.
 Unfortunately, many years ago there was a fire on the sand dunes and it damaged them a little bit.
 Today there is no trace of where the fire was.

 What the rating for Banna Beach on Trip Advisor?